Daryadare/ML-pet-project/README.md

 # ML-pet-project
-Please note that the link to the notebooks 'workfield.ipynb' and 'documentation-flow.ipynb' is shown here due to their big size and inability to be displayed within GitHub: [http://bit.do/collab-workfield](https://clck.ru/33gDrn)
+Please note that for your conviniece the link from the 'link-to-GoggleDrive.pdf' that leads notebooks 'workfield.ipynb' and 'documentation-flow.ipynb' is also shown here due to the big sizes of the files and inability to be displayed within GitHub: [http://bit.do/collab-workfield](https://clck.ru/33gDrn)

   Project based on the text spreadsheet.
 Spreadsheet's statistical and descriprional data was analysed in various ways.
 After that text was preprocessed an vectorized.